 Link Asset Management Limited, which manages Link REIT and has made a public commitment to diversifying its portfolio into the mainland China market, characterised the sale as a signal of ongoing investor interest in the Hong Kong market.

-Deal Bring 32% Premium Above Valuation
+Deal Struck at 32% Premium Above Valuation

 “Despite recent market volatility, the property sale attracted overwhelming interest from leading international investors, including global and regional private equity funds, as well as local investors,” George Hongchoy, chief executive officer of Link Asset Management said in a statement.
 “The competitive bids and final sale price, at better pricing than those achieved in the past disposals, underline global investor confidence in Hong Kong’s economy and its real estate sector while further demonstrating Link’s ability in managing and enhancing assets.”

-Link REIT indicated that bid by Gaw, Goldman, Blackstone and friends included the highest compensation offered for the properties in a competitive sale process, and exceeded the appraised value of the portfolio by more than 32 percent, based on a valuation completed on 30 September.
+Link REIT indicated that the bid by Gaw, Goldman, Blackstone and friends included the highest compensation offered for the properties in a competitive sale process, and exceeded the appraised value of the portfolio by more than 32 percent, based on a valuation completed on 30 September.

 Gaw Brings Link REIT Acquisitions to 29 Assets